Emergency contraceptive pills do not protect against sexually transmitted diseases or infections.1

 The intrauterine device (IUD) which is suitable for emergency contraception is a Copper-T IUD

-Copper-T IUD can be fitted up to 120 hours (5 days) after unprotected sex .3 However its use is restricted by its availability and the need to be inserted by a healthcare professional.2
+Copper-T IUD can be fitted up to 120 hours (5 days) after unprotected sex .
+However its use is restricted by its availability and the need to be inserted by a specifically trained healthcare professional.

 Depending on the country, oral emergency contraception may be available directly from your pharmacist, without a prescription.
 The dose is one single tablet to be taken as soon as possible after unprotected sex.4,7

-ellaOne® is the most effective morning after pill and was specifically developed for emergency contraception5
+ellaOne® offers an advanced emergency contraception and was specifically developed for emergency contraception5

 Summary of the types of emergency contraception available in Europe